 Population and habitat monitoring for Kincaid’s lupine and Hitchcock’s blue-eyed grass at Oak Basin

-Executive Summary This report documents monitoring conducted on population characteristics and habitat of Kincaid’s lupine (Lupinus oreganus), a threatened species, and Hitchcock’s blue-eyed grass (Sisyrinchium hitchcockii), a federal species of
+This report documents research conducted on population dynamics and habitat for of Kincaid’s lupine (Lupinus oreganus), a threatened species in the legume family, and Hitchcock’s blue-eyed grass (Sisyrinchium hitchcockii), a

-This report documents monitoring conducted on population characteristics and habitat of Kincaid’s lupine (Lupinus oreganus), a threatened species, and Hitchcock’s blue-eyed grass (Sisyrinchium hitchcockii), a federal species of concern, at Oak Basin.
+This report documents research conducted on population dynamics and habitat for of Kincaid’s lupine (Lupinus oreganus), a threatened species in the legume family, and Hitchcock’s blue-eyed grass (Sisyrinchium hitchcockii), a federal species of concern, at Oak Basin.
 Kincaid’s lupine serves as the primary larval host plant for the endangered Fender’s blue butterfly (Icaricia icarioides fenderi).
-Both species are endemic to western Oregon prairies.
-In 2017, the twelfth year of monitoring occurred at Oak Basin, which is managed by the Eugene District Bureau of Land Management.
+Both species are endemic to western prairies.
+In 2014, the ninth year of monitoring occurred at Oak Basin, which is managed by the Eugene District Bureau of Land Management.

-Sisyrinchium hitchcockii: Long-term monitoring plots for S. hitchcockii were added to Meadow C in 2012, and monitoring has been conducted from 2012-2017.
-Since 2012, the population declined from a total of 122 to just 42 in 2016.
-In 2017, numbers increased to 66 individuals.
-The number of reproductive stems has also decreased from 128 in 2012 to 19 in 2016.
-The decline in reproductive effort of both L. oreganus and S. hitchcockii, and subsequent increase in 2017 for both species, suggest that some shared factor, such as climate factors and/or competition with exotic species could be impacting the success of these populations.
+- Sisyrinchium hitchcockii: Long-term monitoring plots for hitchcockii were added to Meadow C in 2012; monitoring was conducted in 2012, 2013, and 2014 and will continue annually.
+In 2014, a total of 225 inflorescences and 26 vegetative plants were recorded.
+Overall, reproductive effort was much greater in 2014 than in 2013, while vegetative plants decreased 45% from 2013 to 2014.
+A favorable year for the reproductive effort of both L. oreganus and S. hitchcockii suggest that some shared factor, such as climate could be impacting the success of these populations.
 Continued monitoring will be essential to document annual population variability to inform future management activities and the perpetuation of these rare species.